 Due to the Covid-19 many athletes have to reinvent the way they practice sports because they cannot go to the places they used to go to practice their sports, a great option that they have found really helpful is using golf launch monitors at home to practice a new sport and being in shape.

 I have been in the sport of triathlon for 30 years now!
 Thirty years… wow!
 As you know, I love running trails and doing tempo runs out on the LG Creek trail!
 One of the things I never used to do was run on a treadmill.
-I don’t really enjoy running indoors, but in my latter years I have found the treadmill a great tool when coming back from injury and during the winter months when it gets dark early.
+I don’t really enjoy running indoors, but in my latter years I have found the treadmill a great tool when coming back from injury (try this web-site for reference on attorneys) and during the winter months when it gets dark early.
 The question is, how and why is running on a treadmill beneficial?

 Here are the PROS and CONS, as I see them.